 Or if you are having a lawn service do the job for you, put in a special request.
-Cultivars include 'Plantation,' 'Arid 3' and 'Millennium.'
+Cultivars include Plantation, Arid 3, and Millennium.
 Avoid K-31, an older cultivar now considered inferior (the K in the name is short for "Kentucky," which can easily mislead homeowners into thinking it's a type of Kentucky bluegrass, which it is not).

 What Tall Fescue Looks Like, How It Differs From Crabgrass

+But if you already have a lawn composed mainly of, say, Kentucky bluegrass (Poa pratensis), and it's inelegantly dotted with clumps of the older type of tall fescue, you may well regard the latter as a grassy weed.
 In this case, your main interest is in tall fescue control.
 As with any weed control, it's best to start with identification, so that you can be sure you know exactly what it is you're fighting.

 So unless you are prepared to kill the good with the bad, this method calls for careful planning.
-Since tall fescue may already be around in the spring before your Kentucky bluegrass greens up, this is a better time to spray with Roundup.
+Since tall fescue may already be around in the spring before your Kentucky bluegrass greens up, this is a good time to spray with Roundup.
 Either way, have grass seed ready so that you can reseed and prevent weeds from seizing an opportunity to colonize an empty space in your lawn.

 You can also take preventive action in your efforts at tall fescue control, and you can keep these efforts as organic as you wish.
-All the usual maxims of lawn weed control apply just as much here as they do to the common lawn weeds.
+All of the usual maxims of lawn weed control apply just as much here as they do to the common lawn weeds.
 The most basic principle to follow is that by feeding and otherwise maintaining grass properly, your lawn can become so robust that the seeds of unwanted plants simply never get a chance to sprout in it.

 Tall Fescue as a Low-Care Grass That Withstands Foot Traffic

-Different turf grass (or "turfgrass") species have varying levels of resistance to wear.
+"Different turf grass species have varying levels of resistance to wear.
 It is important to select a turf grass that will grow well in the conditions near the door and be best suited to the conditions not only to survive, but to thrive.
-Depending on your location, you might consider zoysia, Bermudagrass, tall fescue, perennial ryegrass, or Kentucky bluegrass as more wear tolerant species.
+Depending on your location, you might consider zoysia, Bermudagrass, tall fescue, perennial ryegrass, or Kentucky bluegrass as more wear tolerant species."

-Bear in mind that the relative wear resistance of a turf grass species will be greatest after it is established and will be dependent on proper management.
+"Bear in mind that the relative wear resistance of a turf grass species will be greatest after it is established and will be dependent on proper management.

-If the area in question receives a lot of wear from foot traffic, your management of the area should include ways to reduce soil compaction, both prior to and after establishment of the turf grass.
+"If the area in question receives a lot of wear from foot traffic, your management of the area should include ways to reduce soil compaction, both prior to and after establishment of the turf grass.
 Keep traffic off of the newly seeded turf grass while it is being established.

-A properly selected turf grass species will provide a great solution for your backyard.
-As a point of transition from the home to the backyard, you might also consider a small area of hardscape to counter the areas of highest wear and transition into the backyard, where you can then enjoy your turf grass yard to its greatest potential.
+"A properly selected turf grass species will provide a great solution for your backyard.
+As a point of transition from the home to the backyard, you might also consider a small area of hardscape to counter the areas of highest wear and transition into the backyard, where you can then enjoy your turf grass yard to its greatest potential."